Listen to the article

 However, more may be needed to be done.

-“Gig workers see no incentive whatsoever in embracing the formal ecosystem; the message that’s being transmitted to them “come join the formal financial ecosystem and pay taxes” and that needs a lot of change in the way the government promotes the idea of financial inclusion, and also needs a set of incentives for gig workers to do so (Like medical & social insurance, temp tax breaks, etc.),” elaborates Ali.
+“Gig workers see no incentive whatsoever in embracing the formal ecosystem; the message that’s being transmitted to them “come join the formal financial ecosystem and pay taxes” and that needs a lot of change in the way the government promotes the idea of financial inclusion, and also needs a set of incentives for gig workers to do so (Like medical and social insurance, temp tax breaks, etc.),” elaborates Ali.

 FinTech’s helping hand